Paediatric Allergy Service

 Yvonne Samuels – Skin testing expert

-Gill Ashton – Dietician with specialist interest in allergy
+Gill Ashton – Dietitian with specialist interest in allergy

-Shabnam Bashir – Dietician with specialist interest in allergy
+Shabnam Bashir – Dietitian with specialist interest in allergy

 Medical day case manager: